Aarthitarhia/Generate_TV_scripts/README.md

 git clone https://github.com/udacity/deep-learning-v2-pytorch.git
 This way you can stay up to date with any changes we make by pulling the changes to your local repository with git pull.

-You may also choose to complete your project using the provided, in-classroom project notebook; this will just require that you run the project notebook, and download the complete files, as specified below.